Dabangg 2: Pre-release business

-Soundtrack
+Music

 The songs are composed by Sajid–Wajid while the lyrics were penned by Jalees Sherwani, Irfan Kamal, and Sameer.
 The film score is composed by Sandeep Shirodkar.
 The full soundtrack album was released on 9 November 2012.

-"Pandeyji Seeti" appears to be inspired by the song "Chalat Musafir" from the film Teesri Kasam (1966), which in turn was inspired by a Bihari folk song, and added little sample of previous song Munni Badnaam Hui, which this song "Pandeyji Seeti", became sequel of this song In turn, "Pandeyji Seeti" itself appears to have inspired the song "Badri Ki Dulhania" in the film Badrinath Ki Dulhania (2017).
-The song "Fevicol Se", which showed Kareena Kapoor, sung by same singer Mamta Sharma.

-Track listing
+One notable track, often referred to as the "Chatni Song" in promotional material and sung by Mamta Sharma and Wajid Ali, is an adaptation of the famous Indo-Trinidadian Chutney song "Kaise Bani" (or "Pholourie Bina Chutney Kaise Bani") by Sundar Popo, which itself has roots in traditional Bhojpuri folk music.The Dabangg 2 version significantly altered the original English lyrics, removing specific Trinidadian cultural and historical references (such as Sangre Grande and the kudari tool) and changing contextual details (e.g., falling into a train instead of a sugarcane field), thereby adapting the song for a mainstream Indian audience and stripping it of its specific diaspora connotations.

 Marketing

 The first look of the film was unveiled on 19 October 2012 and theatrical trailer was launched on 20 October 2012 at Salman Khan's reality show Bigg Boss 6.
 Chulbul Pandey, Khan's character in Dabangg 2 appeared in StarPlus soap Diya Aur Baati Hum to promote the film.
 It aired on 12 and 13 December 2012.
 Salman and Sonakshi promoted the film on the sets of Sa Re Ga Ma Pa.
 Dabangg 2 was screened at the Ketnav theatre in Khar, a western Mumbai suburb, on 17 December 2012.
 A Dabangg 2 special screening was done for the star kids on 19 December 2012.
 Another premiere was held on 20 December 2012 in which Aamir Khan also attended.